agency-quill/agency/documentation/web/dynamic-paper-mod.md

-# Dynamic Paper Module `html`
+# Dynamic Paper Module `HTML`
-_Last updated 7/29/19_
+_Last updated 3/10/20_

 There is a new paper module for the [Hot Deals](https://www.quill.com/daily-deals/cbx/35.html) page.
-It uses new scripts, styles, and `html` code.
+It uses new scripts, styles, and `HTML` code.
 The code allows Product Specialists to update paper prices on the fly without requesting any updates to offer codes or images.
 It does this by pulling item prices from the back-end dynamically.

 The new code is designed to work with the existing `2018-half-mod` web ad module.
 It is populated into the `u_ad_html_text` field.